 Phone: 03 448 9114

 Mobile: 021 879 849

-I have lived, worked and played in Central Otago for 27 years.
+I have lived, worked and played in Central Otago for 30 years.
 My partner Christine and I enjoy this community and its people.
-My daughter Sophie keeps me young and challenges me daily to be on lookout for things that interest or entertain teenagers!

 I am probably best known as the event manager for the Alexandra Blossom Festival.
 This role brings me into contact with people across our wonderful region.